supercollider/supercollider/README_WINDOWS.md

 Windows, and still has several advantages over the "native" build.
 Building optional extensions like 'sc3-plugins' or `supernova`, and enabling `sclang` command-line mode (depending on `readline`) currently only works with the MinGW toolchain.
-While the msys2/MinGW-build system atm only supports a 32-bit build, the VS build currently has to be a 64-bit version.
+The msys2/MinGW-build system atm only compiles a 32-bit version out of the box, VS can do both 64- and 32-bit versions.

 Quick steps